Car Insurance Rates by Age and State

 How to Lower Your Car Insurance In Your State

 Where you live sets a baseline you can't change, but how much you pay above that baseline is partly within your control.
-Insurers calculate rates in different ways, so comparing rates, driving safely, searching for discounts and picking the right coverage applies regardless of state and helps you find the cheapest car insurance for you.
+Insurers calculate rates in different ways, so comparing rates, driving safely, searching for discounts and picking the right coverage apply regardless of state and help you find the cheapest car insurance.

 Compare Quotes Before Every Renewal

 The spread between the cheapest and most expensive insurer varies by state and age, but it's almost always large enough to make shopping worthwhile.
-A 16-year-old in Florida pays between $561 and well over $1,000 per month depending on the insurer; the company ranking doesn't stay the same as you age, so a quote that was competitive two years ago may not be competitive today.
+A 16-year-old in Florida pays between $561 and well over $1,000 a month, depending on the insurer; the company ranking doesn't stay the same as you age, so a quote that was competitive two years ago may not be competitive today.

 Keep Your Driving Record Clean